BCStudentSoftwareDevTeam/ee-lab-documentation/home/output/audioamplifiereagletutorial.md

 File exports are now complete.
 You should see three new files in your project: 2 Gerber (gbr) files, and 1 Excellon (xln) file.
 Take note of where those are located.
 You can close Eagle now.
 These files you generated will be imported in the PhCNC software later, which operates the mill.

-In [this](https://drive.google.com/drive/folders/1lRYX5cFQvaPrekrMSOOH_8z50eqvxCPz?usp=sharing) Google Drive folder, create a new folder with your username, and copy your 2 gerber files (dim and copper) and 1 Excellon file (xln) into your folder.
+In [this](https://drive.google.com/drive/folders/1lRYX5cFQvaPrekrMSOOH_8z50eqvxCPz?usp=sharing) Google Drive folder, ==create a new folder with your username==, and copy your 2 gerber files (dim and copper) and 1 Excellon file (xln) into your folder.
 Finally, copy our schematic (sch) and board (brd) files from Eagle.